 What is argument mapping?

 - When students collaborate on mapping exercises, they’re energetic and focused.
 The process of talking about how specific reasons work to justify a claim is naturally engaging.
-They are forced to own the vocabulary of arguments when they have to talk to each other about the best way to map a text.
+Students own the vocabulary of arguments when they talk to each other about the best way to map a text.

-What arguments do students map?
-Theirs?
-Someone else’s?
+What arguments do students map - theirs or someone else’s?

-1. First, this exercise allows them to focus on how the reasons work together to support a claim – setting aside their personal biases and opinions.
-They can focus on learning how reasons interact rather than winning the argument.
-Further, in order to best map someone else’s argument, they have to consider how the author themself would have mapped it.
-This rigorous “listening” instills a sense of intellectual charity that allows for healthier and more productive arguments.
+Students start building their skills by mapping other people’s arguments.
+This allows them to focus on how the reasons work together to support a claim – setting aside their personal biases and opinions.
+They can focus on the reasoning itself, rather than winning the argument.
+In order to accurately map someone else’s argument, they have to consider how the author themself would have mapped it.
+This instills a habit of intellectual charity that allows for more enjoyable and more useful discussions.

-2. Second, this type of activity helps students learn to critically evaluate an argument on its own terms, rather than simply endorsing or dismissing it based on their feelings or prior experience.
-How strongly do the reasons support the claim?
-Are the premises true? iii.
-After they’ve mapped other people’s arguments, they’re able to think about reasons and arguments with the right vocabulary and skills to craft their own.
+Students learn to critically evaluate an argument on its own terms, rather than simply endorsing or dismissing it based on their feelings or prior experience.
+Are the premises true?
+How strongly do they support the claim?